How I organise my files as a freelancer and clear out space on my MacBook to keep it running fast

 I have a lot of files on my MacBook and I try make a real effort to keep it clean, organised and free of junk.
 Especially since this mishap at the beginning of this year where I almost lost everything!

-It’s safe to say that I’ve learned a few things about organising documents, media, invoices and so on while trying to keep my laptop running as smoothly as possible.
+Working in digital media and marketing, I’ve learned a few things about organising documents, media, invoices and so on while trying to keep my laptop running as smoothly as possible.
 So today, I’m going to share my tips with you.

 Using Google Drive to organise files